-All finance majors who are required to take Learning Support must also complete MSCC 1300 First-Year Experience, and the degree program will require 63 credit hours.
+\All finance majors who are required to take Learning Support must also complete MSCC 1300 -First-Year Experience, increasing the hours in the degree program to 63.

 The following is a recommended full-time schedule.
 Learning Support, pre-requisites, and other academic factors may impact this schedule.
 See your advisor to create a degree plan.